 This is a fantastic instrument to gig with.
 It has everything you need in order to sound amazing on stage.
 Whether you play in a band or you’re a solo artist, you can be sure that you’ll cut perfectly through the mix with the 214CE.

 It is also worth mentioning that this is a really versatile guitar that can be used in various different styles of music.
-Whether you’re into blues, country or rock, Taylor 214CE won’t let you down.
+Whether you’re into blues, country or rock, that guitar won’t let you down.

 Overall, I’m positive that the vast majority of guitar players will really benefit from adding that guitar to their own collections.
 There’s just not too much to complain about.
 It’s a wonderful guitar!